 Kits are available for purchase on the "Buy the Kit" page.

 GK-WiFi Build Instructions:

-The Build Instructions for the current v1.4 board are here.
+The Build Instructions for the current v1.5 board with v2.0 software are here.

 (Previous versions of the GK-WiFi Build Instructions may be found on the Archive Page. )